isomerpages/imda-oin/_ongoing-challenges/1j-ema-ketep-joint-grant-call-ii.md

 </div>

 <div id="problemstatement"><a href="https://researchgrant.gov.sg/Pages/GrantCallDetailDocs.aspx">
-<p><b>Challenge Statement 2:<br>Facilitating the deployment of solar PV in Singapore and Korea.
-The proposed solution, where applicable, shall address one or more of the following sub-problem statements:</b>
+<p><b>Challenge Statement 2:<br>Facilitating the deployment of solar PV in Singapore and Korea.</b><br>
+The proposed solution, where applicable, shall address one or more of the following sub-problem statements:
 i.
 Cost-effective grid integrated solar PV systems, e.g. portable PV; and/or<br>
 ii.
 Creative deployment of solar PV in an urbanised context, e.g. building-integrated/building-applied PV.
 </p></a>